-Oil prices jump 6% after biggest one-day fall since 1991
+Oil prices rebound 6% after rout, but outlook volatile

-Both benchmarks dropped to their lowest since February 2016 in the previous session and recorded their biggest one-day percentage declines since Jan.
+Both benchmarks plunged 25% on Monday, dropping to their lowest since February 2016 and recording their biggest one-day percentage declines since Jan.
 17, 1991, when oil prices fell at the outset of the U.S. Gulf War.

-Trading volumes in the front-month for both contracts hit record highs in the previous session, after a three-year pact between Saudi Arabia and Russia and other major oil producers to limit supply fell apart on Friday.
+Trading volumes in the front-month for both contracts hit record highs in the previous session after a three-year pact between Saudi Arabia and Russia and other major oil producers to limit supply fell apart on Friday.

+“Oil prices are tentatively finding support as global bond yields have finally started to stabilize.
+A short-term bottom may be in place for now, but low oil prices are here to stay,” said Edward Moya, senior market analyst at broker OANDA.

+“Oil’s rally right now will likely be short-lived as the drivers for both the supply and demand side will remain bearish for now.”

 “When you look at the leverage the industry is in, at prices of around $30, it’s not profitable,” said Jonathan Barratt, chief investment officer Probis Group.